tidehackathon/team-valkyrie-1/domunetation/TEAM_STORY.md

 effectively.
 We are passionate about using our skills to make a positive impact in our country and will continue to work tirelessly to achieve our goals.

+We decided to call our tool as **VIBI**.
+VIBI stands for Valkyrie Interoperability Business Intelligence.

 ## Architecture overview

 The fist and main thing we started working on is the architecture for our system.